Master of Arts in Chaplaincy

 Adding a Concentration or Graduate Certificate

-You can focus your electives on Biblical studies, contemplative practices, or spiritual formation and obtain a 12-credit Concentration (Formative Spirituality) or dive deeper with a Graduate Certificate (Spiritual Direction, Formative Spirituality, Biblical Studies).
-Six credits of the concentration are already included in the degree requirements, leaving only an additional 6 credits of electives to take.
-See the Concentration in Formative Spirituality for specific information.
+You can focus your electives on biblical studies, contemplative practices, or spiritual formation and obtain a 7-credit Concentration in Formative Spirituality or dive deeper with a Graduate Certificate in Biblical Studies, Spiritual Direction, or Formative Spirituality.